finkelbert/ProPer_Projekt/README.md

 **Managing R code**

-* If you have [*RStudio*](https://www.rstudio.com/), it is recommended to open the R Project file, `ProPer_Projekt.Rproj`, to use the different R Markdown files and manange the entire working directory from one central interface.
+* If you have [*RStudio*](https://www.rstudio.com/), it is recommended to open the R Project file, `ProPer_Projekt.Rproj`, to use the different R Markdown files and manage the entire working directory from one central interface.
 Otherwise, simply use the individual R Markdown files (ending with *.Rmd*) directly.

 ---

 ### 1. ProPer pre-preparation: Acoustics-to-Praat
 ##### Data extraction from Praat (Praat script)

 Copy the Praat script from `1) ProPer pre-preparation (Acoustics-to-Praat).praat` into a Praat script window (or double-click the file to open directly in a Praat script window).
-Make sure that the directory paths are correct (change 'xxx' directly in the script or in the prompted Praat form), and make sure that your audio file(s) are/is in the "audio" directory (see notes on audio compatability issues above).
+Make sure that the directory paths are correct (change 'xxx' directly in the script or in the prompted Praat form), and make sure that your audio file(s) are/is in the "audio" directory (see notes on audio compatibility issues above).

 We use the *Pitch object* in Praat to extract the *periodic fraction* of the signal from the *strength* values that are associated with each pitch candidate.
-The strength scale in the pitch object (running from 0 to 1) reflects the extenet to which the acoustic signal is similar to itself across selected time points in the auto-correlation function.
+The strength scale in the pitch object (running from 0 to 1) reflects the extent to which the acoustic signal is similar to itself across selected time points in the auto-correlation function.
 This similarity characterizes periodic signals, but it is not informative about the power of the signal.
 We need to multiply the periodic fraction by the *total power*, which we derive from the intensity tier to calculate the *periodic power*.

 The Praat script is based on *mausmooth* (Cangemi & Albert 2016), prompting a grouped view of the audio and pitch objects of each item in the list, allowing the user to correct pitch candidates in the pitch object (e.g. fix octave jumps) before the pitch object and the smoothed pitch tier are saved.
 This behavior can be switched off in the form by deselecting "inspect" (the pitch objects and tiers will be automatically created and saved).